grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

 This Markdown guide helps keep contributions consistent across all Grafana Labs documentation.
 Refer to the guide and update it as needed when a subject matter expert (SME) answers a question about Markdown syntax, or a decision is made about how to apply Markdown.

+Grafana uses the default Hugo Markdown parser, Goldmark.
+The flavor is compliant with CommonMark, with some extended features.

 **Write in sentence case** throughout all technical documentation, be it long-form text or microcopy within a UI:

 - This is sentence case